projectlegato/projectlegato.github.io/_posts/2019-09-16-market-research.md

 ### [Choice Provisions](https://totallychoice.com)

 Formerly Gaijin Games, this game studio is behind the BIT.TRIP series of games.
-The first game, BIT.TRIP RUNNER, is a rhythm-based platforming game.
+The fourth game, BIT.TRIP RUNNER, is a rhythm-based platforming game.

 Revenue information for Choice Provisions was unable to be found.